- About Us

 Nov.
 4th-6th: Hunger and Homelessness in St. Louis

-Our team of volunteers will be traveling to St. Louis, MO to address the issues of hunger and homelessness.
-We will be working with Gateway 180, an organization that works to combat homelessness, as well as Food Outreach, which works to provide food to low income families living with HIV/AIDS and Cancer.
-Our service projects will include painting facilities and gathering and sorting donated food.
-We will also have a unique networking opportunity for our students, as we volunteer alongside employees from MYNAH Technologies on Saturday.
+Our team of volunteers traveled to St. Louis, MO to address the issues of hunger and homelessness.
+We worked with Gateway 180, an organization that works to combat homelessness, as well as Food Outreach, which works to provide food to low income families living with HIV/AIDS and Cancer.
+Our service projects included painting facilities and gathering and sorting donated food.
+We also had a unique networking opportunity for our students to volunteer alongside employees from MYNAH Technologies on Saturday.

 Community Partners and Service Projects: